The Clinical Cardiac Electrophysiologist

 Electrocardiogram (ECG or EKG).
 This uses electrodes attached to your chest to record your heart’s electrical activity.

 Electrophysiology study.
-This is an invasive test in which a wire is put into the heart.
-It shows problems
+This is an invasive test in which a special thin tube (catheter) is placed into a

 with the heart’s electrical system.